ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 ![Add new URL alias](img/add_new_url.png)

-The URL alias must be unique for the whole installation, regardless of the language.
+The URL alias must be unique across the whole website, regardless of the language.

 ![Creating a new URL alias](img/create_new_url_alias.png)